jacobbergdahl/limopola/README.md

 | t-text2text              | Text  | None       |

 \* Google PaLM.
 No longer available in the `main` branch due to a rough dependency clash.
 To use Google's API's, run `git checkout google-generativelanguage && npm install`.

-\*\* Supports any LLM served through Azure OpenAI.
-Due to how you configure your own model id's in Azure, you will need to enter the actual your LLM model into your `.env` file (using `.env.example` as a reference).

 ### Custom wrappers of AI models